Our Development Process

 We've just created our new table so all we need to do now is add it to the codebase.
 If we added a few fields we could use the statement console (top right) and copy the relevant statements but this time we created a whole table so we can right click the table and select

-Copy Create Table Syntax
+Copy Create Table Syntax.Go back to VSCode.

 Create a

-.Paste your Create Table Syntax into the file.
+V2__task.sqlat`api/src/main/resources/db/migration.Paste your Create Table Syntax into the file.
 It should look like this:

 Commit your work.